Employer £3,000 Cash Incentives for Hiring Apprentices

-This will support them to pay for apprenticeship training and assessment.
+This will support other employers to pay for apprenticeship training and assessment.

 You can locate employers who may want to transfer funds by:

 - Speaking to training providers

 - Working with employers, partners or stakeholders in your supply chain

 - Getting in touch with employers in your industry